 Stack of vegan lactation cookies

 This post is for the new mamas out there.
-(Although really, these cookies are so delicious and healthy, everyone will want to eat them.)
+(Although really, these cookies are so delicious that everyone will want to eat them.)
 Lactation cookies have definitely become a thing in recent years, and now you can even get store-bought versions; unfortunately, vegan lactation cookies are a little more difficult to find.
-I wanted to come up with my own version, made with all those healthy galactagogues, but without the dairy and eggs.
+I wanted to come up with my own version, made with all those galactagogues, but without the dairy and eggs.

 Vegan lactation cookies on parchment paper, with one cookie broken in half to show texture